 “Nan Smith’s figure sculptures and installations symbolize the degree to which the human being is a harmony of energy and matter”.
 Glen R. Brown, PhD.

 Raised in Philadelphia’s rich visual and cultural environment, Nan’s interest in universal connections, sculpture and painting began early.
-She received a Bachelor of Fine Arts from the Tyler School of Art in 1974 and a Master of Fine Arts from The Ohio State University in 1977.
+She received a Bachelor of Fine Arts from the Tyler School of Art and a Master of Fine Arts from The Ohio State University.
 She holds degrees in Ikebana and Japanese Tea Ceremony from the Japan House at the University of Illinois.
+She taught Ceramics as a Visiting Instructor at the University of Illinois' Department of Art and Design before being hired by the University of Florida's School of Art and Art History.

 Nan Smith’s installations and sculpture have been exhibited at SOFA Chicago, The American Museum of Ceramic Art in California, The Kentucky Museum of Arts and Crafts, The Appleton Museum of Art and in invitational exhibitions throughout the United States.
-Nan’s work is also part of many institutional collections, including The American Express Corporation; The Lamar Dodd Art Center; The Givat Haviva Institute’s Art Center in Israel; and the World Ceramics Exposition Korea International Collection in Ichon, Korea.
+Nan’s work is also part of many institutional collections, including The American Express Corporation; The Lamar Dodd Art Center; The Bezalel Academy of Art and Design's Ceramics and Glass Resident Artists' Collection, Jerusalem, Israel; The Givat Haviva Institute’s Art Center in Israel; and the World Ceramics Exposition Korea International Collection in Ichon, Korea.
 She has been the recipient of four State of Florida Individual Artist Fellowship Grants, an NEA-funded Southern Arts Federation Fellowship in Sculpture, and a University of Florida Research Foundation Professorship.
-She has been awarded funded residencies by the Watershed Center for Ceramic Arts, and The Association of Israel’s Decorative Arts.
-Her sculpture has been presented in book chapters in: “The Figure in Clay” (Lark, 2005) and “World Famous Ceramic Artists Studios” (Hebei Fine Ats Publishing House, China, 2004); plus in feature articles in Ceramics Monthly, Ceramics: Art and Perception, Sculpture, World Sculpture News, China Ceramic Artist magazines.
+In 2017 Nan Smith was awarded a prestigious UF Provost's Research Professorship recognizing the significance and ongoing research of her studio art.
+Nan Smith was one of six faculty members campus-wide to receive the University of Florida Doctoral Dissertation Advisor/Mentoring Award for 2016-2017.
+Nominated by her graduate students she was the College of the Arts awardee as well for 2016-2017.
+Nan has been awarded funded residencies by the Bezalel Academy of Art and Design, the Watershed Center for Ceramic Arts, and The Association of Israel’s Decorative Arts.
+Her sculpture has been presented in book chapters in: “The Figure in Clay” (Lark, 2005) and “World Famous Ceramic Artists Studios” (Hebei Fine Ats Publishing House, China, 2004); plus in feature articles in Sculpture magazine, Ceramics Monthly, Ceramics: Art and Perception, World Sculpture News, China Ceramic Artist magazines.
+In 2018 she was invited to present her work through demonstration, lecture, and exhibition at the Ceramics Ireland International Festival, Kilkenny, Ireland.

 Selected recent exhibitions include: "The International Ceramics Invitational", The Armory Art Center, "Florida Fire", The Florida Craftsmen Gallery, "Extraordinary Characters", The Strecker-Nelson Gallery, "Body Perspectives", Tom Funke Gallery - 2009, "Full and Spare; Ceramics in the 21st Century", The Florida State Musuem of Art - 2008, "NCECA Clay National Biennial", Kentucky Museum of Art and Craft, "The Narrative Figure", The Ellipse Art Center Gallery, "Form and Imagination: Women Ceramic Sculptors", The American Museum of Ceramic Art - 2007, "Pygmalion\'s Gaze ReImagined; The Figure in Contemporary Ceramics", Creative Alliance Gallery - 2006, Sofa Chicago; RawSpace, Watershed Inivitaitonal, Thomas R. Riley Galleries in 2005, 2004, "21st Century Ceramics in United States and Canada", Cazani Center Gallery, "Taking Measure: American Ceramic Art at the New Millenium", World Cermaic Exposition, Yeoju, Korea, "Beyond the Physical: Substance, Space and Light", The Storr\'s Gallery - 2001, "A Glimpse of the Invisible; NCECA Invitational", Arvada Art Center Gallery - 2000.